EwanColquhoun/SPNA/README.md

 - As the project has progressed the Client and I weren't too happy with the amount of screen real estate the footer was taking up.
 I deceided to remove some of the elements at the screen size is reduced.
 It retains all of the features (minus the logo) but takes up alot less room.
 - Nearing the end of development a few inefficiencies crept into the site.
 On the News page with lots of article there was a lot of scrolling and certainly on a mobile device this didn't create a positive experience.
 One way around this was to remove the scroll element and content from the articles themselves and just incorporate a button to encourage the user to click to display a modal with the full content.
 Similarly in the members' area the documents were often hidden and mis-represented. the user can now click on the title and the document opens in a new window.
 The option to download the document remains.
 - I have also added a FAQ section in the footer.
 This will open a modal with appropriate questions inside.
+- Initially the applicataion was set up with email authentication for new members.
+The Client thought this wasn't appropriate for the SPNA and asked for it to be removed.
+I explained that the process was for security and to prevent erronious accounts,.
+A modified version will be reinstated in the next release.

     ![FAQ Modal](media/readme-images/faq.png)

 [Back to top](<#contents>)

 # Features

 ## Existing Features